memasanz/streamlit-semantic-kernel/README.md

 #### Function Calling and Message
 - [002_FunctionCallingAndMessage.ipynb](002_FunctionCallingAndMessage.ipynb): Using a Semantic Kernel Plugin from the Plugin directory.
 If this won't work, we need to do some work.
-- if that notebook works, then we should be able to leverage streamlit and run the first web app:
+- when that notebook works, then we should be able to leverage streamlit and run the second web app:
 ```
 streamlit run 002_functionCallingAndMessage.py
 ```